 We’ll help you create a detailed birth plan so that there’s no ambiguity on delivery day.
 Additionally, we work closely with the hospital, coordinating with social work, labor & delivery staff, and the registration office to provide them with the documentation they need.
 Your agency coordinator will be by your side during and subsequent to the birth of the baby to make sure everything goes well.
 We will also be following up to make sure that you are doing well physically and emotionally after birth.

-How Long Does It Take From Start to Finish?
+How Long Does It Take Carrying Someone Else’s Baby from Start to Finish?

 The entire process of surrogacy usually takes about 18 months, but there are many factors that can make it longer or shorter.

 When you fill out the initial application, our team will get back to you within 48 hours.
 Your initial screening will take about an month, as we work to gather records from your providers.
 Upon completion of screening, you will be able to be immediately matched.
 Contracts typically take a month to complete and then the medical cycling protocol takes another two months.
 Hopefully you are pregnant within one transfer attempt!
 If not, we will repeat cycle coordination.

 At the Surrogacy Center of Philadelphia, You Become Part of the Family